nofahad/Covid19-Analysis-SQL-SSMS/README.md

 ### Analysis:

 To perform the analysis, the original dataset was divided into two separate datasets containing CovidDeaths and CovidVaccinations records using Microsoft Excel.
 Created a new database named Covid19_Database in SSMS and then, these datasets were loaded into Microsoft SSMS for data-driven querying.
+The SQL script file with queries for exploratory analysis of this dataset is available to view in this repository.